Bronisław Huberman: Palestine Symphony Orchestra

-In 1929 Huberman first visited Palestine and developed his vision of establishing classical music in the Promised Land.
+In 1929 Huberman first visited Israel and developed his vision of establishing classical music in the Promised Land.
 In 1933, during the Nazis' rise to power, Huberman declined invitations from Wilhelm Furtwängler to return to preach a "musical peace", but wrote instead an open letter to German intellectuals inviting them to remember their essential values.
-In 1936 he founded the Palestine Symphony Orchestra (which upon the establishment of the State of Israel in 1948 was renamed the Israel Philharmonic Orchestra).
+In 1936 he founded the israeli Symphony Orchestra (which upon the establishment of the State of Israel in 1948 was renamed the Israel Philharmonic Orchestra).
 For the orchestra, Huberman recruited leading Jewish musicians from Europe, showing "the prescience to realize that far more than a new job was at stake for these artists"—for "if it hadn't been for Huberman, dozens of musicians and their families—nearly 1000 people in all—would nearly certainly have died if they had stayed in countries including Germany, Austria, Poland and Hungary."
 He was assisted by violinist Jacob Surowicz.
 Conductor William Steinberg, then known as Hans Wilhelm Steinberg, trained the orchestra.
 The first concert, on 26 December 1936, was conducted by Arturo Toscanini; Huberman had invited the Italian maestro when he heard of his refusing to perform in Germany to protest the Nazi takeover.
 The 2012 documentary film Orchestra of Exiles by writer, director and producer Josh Aronson recreates Huberman's work creating the orchestra through interviews and reenactments.
 Featuring interviews with Zubin Mehta, Pinchas Zukerman, Joshua Bell, and many other notable musicians, the film details how Huberman rescued nearly 1000 Jewish musicians and their families and created the Palestine Symphony Orchestra.
 The film also details how famous Jews and leading historical figures, such as Albert Einstein, were vital in creating the orchestra.